 This property specifies whether the UA may arbitrarily break within a word to prevent overflow when an otherwise unbreakable string is too long to fit within the line box.
 It only has an effect when 'white-space' allows wrapping.
+The difference between 'break-word' and 'anywhere' is that only the latter influences layouts that depend on the minimum sizes of elements.

 Note that this property is identical to 'overflow-wrap' and for legacy reasons it is handled as a shorthand for that property.

-Value: normal break-word
+Value: <'overflow-wrap'>

 Initial: normal

 Inherited: Yes

-■ See also: overflow-wrap
+See also: overflow-wrap